IIFL

 *Size includes base plus greenshoe for some issues

-MUMBAI, March 19 (Reuters) - India's IIFL Finance IIFL.NS plans to raise 6 billion rupees ($69 million), which includes a greenshoe option of 2 billion rupees, selling bonds maturing in 13 months, three bankers said on Wednesday.
+MUMBAI, March 19 (Reuters) - India's IIFL Finance IIFL.NS has accepted bids worth 4 billion rupees ($46.25 million) for bonds maturing in 13 months, three bankers said on Wednesday.

-The company has invited bids from bankers and investors later in the day, they said.
+The company will pay an annual coupon of 9.90% and had invited bids from bankers and investors earlier in the day, they said.

 The company did not immediately respond to a Reuters request for comment.